codyburleson/aikb/docs/aikb-spec.md

 - Use camelCase formatting (e.g., `givenName`, `startDate`)
 - Avoid spaces or special characters
 - Be descriptive and unambiguous
-- Prefer established vocabularies (eg. [Schema.org](https://schema.org/), [Dublin Core](https://dublincore.org/))
+- Prefer established vocabularies (eg. [Schema.org](https://schema.org/), [Dublin Core™ Metadata Element Set](https://www.dublincore.org/specifications/dublin-core/dces/))

 ### 7.2 Common Metadata Properties

-The following properties are applicable across entity types and SHOULD be included in frontmatter of all templates in the order of appearance:
+The following properties are applicable across Entity Types and SHOULD be included in frontmatter of all templates in the order of appearance:

 | Property | Type | Description | Format |
 |----------|------|-------------|--------|